 Chobe Game Reserve is in a fantastic area of the Delta, practically on the Chobe riverfront.
 This is one of the main waterways in the region.
 With plenty of wildlife, including big game (lions, leopards, buffalo to name a few), and the greatest population of elephant in all of Botswana.

-Our eight day Chobe and Okavango Delta tour will ensure you get to thoroughly explore Chobe by boat, mokoro and on foot.
-The last three days will be spent adventuring through the heart of the Okavango Delta.
+Our nine day Botswana Waterways tour will ensure you get to thoroughly explore Chobe by boat as well as discover the beauty of the Delta.

 Our 16 day Botswana tour, is ideal for those who want to see and experience a little more of Botswana.
 This trip will not only take you to the Okavango Delta, but the famous Makgadikgadi Salt Pan and various national parks.
 Walk with the Bushmen of the Kalahari and enjoy a variety of safari tours.